jperrello/Zeroconf-AI/fiction/design_fiction.md

 ## Epilogue

 Mira went home with ZeroTier installed.
 It worked flawlessly.
-From her apartment 200 miles away, SnapQuip would discover `dereks-llm-buffet.local` over the VPN and request captions just like she was in Derek's guest room.
+From her apartment 200 miles away, SnapQuip would discover both `dereks-llm-buffet.local` (via VPN, priority 1) and `megalink-ai-gateway.local` (her own router, priority 100) and would strongly prefer Derek's setup.

+**SnapQuip's behavior at Mira's apartment:**
+- Primary: Derek's Pi over VPN (Claude 3.5 Sonnet, witty captions, no ads)
+- Fallback: Her own MegaLink router (GPT-4o-mini, safe captions, occasional promotional weirdness)
+- Result: Great captions most of the time, acceptable-but-corporate captions during Derek's reboots

 Derek's monthly Claude bill settled at around $65-70.
 He considered asking Mira to chip in, then decided against it.
 The engineering satisfaction of building a zero-configuration AI proxy that his non-technical sister could use without knowing or caring how it worked was worth twenty bucks a month.

 Besides, her Instagram engagement had tripled.
 She'd picked up two new client bookings because of her "amazing captions."

+One evening, Mira noticed her captions suddenly got boring again.
+She checked—Derek had texted: "Updating the Pi, back in 5 min."
+During those five minutes, SnapQuip silently failed over to her MegaLink router.
+She got one caption that mentioned "seamless connectivity" and immediately knew what was happening.
+When Derek's Pi came back online, the wit returned.

+She texted back: "Your router tried to sell me internet service through a photo caption again."

+Derek replied: "Yeah, MegaLink's gonna MegaLink.
+Pi's back up now."

+She never had to think about it.
+The system just... worked, corporate prompt injection and all.

 Six weeks later, Mira's photographer friend asked: "What's your secret for the captions?"